Assisted Living that Fits Your Retirement Lifestyle

 Casa offers both private and semiprivate assisted living apartments.

-Private: 1-bedroom assisted living apartment or an alcove studio
+Private: 1-bedroom apartment or an alcove studio

 Specialized Care Plans